MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/tamper-resiliency.md

 # Protect your organization from the impact of tampering

 Tampering is the general term used to describe attackers attempts to impair the effectiveness of Microsoft Defender for Endpoint.
-The ultimate goal of attackers is not to impact a single device, but rather to achieve their objective such as launching a ransomware attack.
+The ultimate goal of attackers isn't to affect just one device, but rather to achieve their objective such as launching a ransomware attack.
 As such, the anti-tampering capabilities of Microsoft Defender for Endpoint extend beyond preventing tampering of a single device, but detecting attacks and minimizing their impact.

 **Applies to:**